Horizons - Center for Independent Study

 - You must do a full week's worth of work each week, which is 25-30 hours on average.

-- When you come, you must correct your homework and take tests, in addition to meeting with your teacher.
+- When you are on site, you must correct your homework and take tests, in addition to meeting with your teacher.
 On your appointment day, you will be at school for at least an hour, possibly three.

 PROGRAM STRENGTHS